Investigating and Modeling the Dynamics of Long Ties: Results

 We first examine whether newly formed long ties are weaker initially than newly formed short ties.
 In Fig.~\ref{fig:Fig.new_old}, we show that while existing ties present a ``U-shape'' in the relationship between interaction frequency (duration) and tie range in phase 2, this ``U-shape'' pattern does not hold for new ties.
 Instead, as indicated by Fig.~\ref{fig:Fig.new_old}, for new ties, the longer the new tie is, the fewer interactions the two people have in phase 2.
 This result supports our conjecture that newly formed long ties are likely to be weaker than newly formed short ties.

 Next, we investigate whether newly formed long ties have a smaller persistence probability.
-However, as indicated by Fig.~\ref{fig:Fig.S8} in \textit{SI}, we observe that for newly formed ties, there exists a ``U-shape'' between tie range and persistence probability; importantly, newly formed long ties have the highest persistence probability.
+However, we observe that for newly formed ties, there exists a ``U-shape'' between tie range and persistence probability; newly formed long ties have the highest persistence probability (see Supplementary Note 7).
 This finding contradicts our conjecture that the persistence probability of newly formed long ties would be the smallest.
 Thus, for the two notions we examined, we find that (1) is supported while (2) is not supported.
 Therefore, the survival bias hypothesis does not fully explain our main results.